jesseopdenbrouw/riscv-minimal/CODE/mult/README.md

 ## Description

-Test to see if multiplication by software C library works
+Test to see if multiplication by software C library works.
+This code is compiled using RV32E (reduced register set) and uses software based multiplication.

 ## Status

-Works
+Works in simulation